 Star Tips for Schools

 Some children are still learning what foods are safe or unsafe; it is important to know any changes to each child’s allergen list.
 Be aware of this in regards to not only snacks and meals, but also things like sensory materials, art supplies and items brought to classroom parties.
 In addition, some children are sensitive to contact with food residue on classroom materials-- a consistent and regular handwashing regimen is essential.

 It is important to know when a child is trialing a new food– changes in mood, behavior and overall health may be observed.

 Appropriate management is key in helping our children to safely and positively experience their school life.
 This can be done in part by utilizing FPIES specific education materials in school settings and all related school activities.
 Supplemental materials for your staff trainings and inservices are available upon request or can be downloaded for free below.

-FPIES Foundation Articles About School Settings:
+FPIES Foundation Articles: School Settings